 Stan's storytelling is not always so assured, though it is consistently competent.
 The sequences dealing with the political situation of the time are less effective than those dealing with the ordinary individuals trapped within those events.
 The historical aspects are complex - this is not Stan's fault - but he assumes too much background knowledge on the part of the reader.
 I grew a bit weary of the political/historical diplomatic game-play in the chambers of power, which seemed static and over-wordy.
 I became bogged down by the dense depiction of political intrigue and half-explained subterfuge; I lost interest because the politics had become more important than the characters.

 It is with his smaller, more human depictions that Martin scores.
 Opening Shots, which focuses on a group of activists in Sarajevo in 1914, foregrounds strong characterisation and illustrates the tensions between revolutionary ideals and human weakness, with drama and humour.
 By concentrating on the clumsy acts of the individual, Martin illuminates their links to wider issues.
-Call to Arms and Fair Play also grabs the attention through their seemingly authentic depiction of England in 1914.
-Their focus on popular opinion, propaganda and the individual demonstrates another aspect of the dilemma between ideological ideals and human limitation.

 If Stan Martin's Terrible Sunrise sometimes creaks under the weight of the subject it depicts, it does not diminish this enjoyable and worthwhile project.
 Ambitious goals and innovation in the comics medium should always be applauded and celebrated; Stan's work is intelligent, readable and enjoyable too.